nlamonaco86/wGen/README.md

 First version, minimum viable product

-Add or View exercises from the database
+Add, View, or Remove exercises from the database

-Next step: Ability to remove exercises from database

 Next step: Select from workout splits and generate workouts from the database, based on personalized choices

+Next: Get and display this info through a UI rather than CLI